I AM BECK TENCH.

 I welcome conversations with friends and followers and regularly have coffee or Skype chats with complete strangers who email and ask to chat.
 If you'd like to think together, send me an email or setup a time to meet.

-Beck Tench is a partner, daughter, friend, teacher, gardener, cyclist, kind stranger, and PhD student at the University of Washington Information School.
+Beck Tench is a wife, daughter, friend, teacher, gardener, cyclist, kind stranger, and PhD student at the University of Washington Information School.
 She researches how the design of physical and digital spaces cultivates contemplative experience and practice.
 She is particularly interested in understanding how space facilitates a greater capacity for accessing personal wisdom, connecting with others through compassion and friendship, improving the quality of our lives through greater awareness of life as we’re living it, and coping with the distractions of digital culture.

 She was formally trained as a designer at the University of North Carolina at Chapel Hill and spent her career before returning to academia helping museums, libraries, and non-profits embrace risk-taking, creativity, and change through technology and personal space-making.
 Her work from that time was mentioned in the New York Times, National Public Radio, Scientific American, and several books and blogs.